coffee-shop-devs/terraform-aws-access/README.md

-# AWS-Access
+# AWS Access Module

-This module provides the basic necessities for provisioning and connecting to EC2 servers.
+This module provides the basic necessities for connecting to EC2 servers.

 This is a "Core Module", it shouldn't contain any nested "independent modules".
 Please see [terraform.md](./terraform.md) for more information.